The EIB Network, the Limboy Institute for Advanced Conservative Studies, the largest free education establishment in the free or oppressed worlds.

 We went up Vancouver Island up in Canada.

-And the uh idiot boat operator was having trouble positioning the boat so I could reel a salmon in.
+And the idiot boat operator was having trouble positioning the boat so I could reel a salmon in.

-And then the salmon started running, had to let the line out a little bit, and all of a sudden, where we're just about to nail this salmon and bring it aboard because I've caught the thing, out of nowhere Pops up this giant sea lion and just in one bite that salmon is gone.
+And all of a sudden, where we're just about to nail this salmon and bring it aboard because I've caught the thing, out of nowhere pops up this giant sea lion, and just in one bite, that salmon is gone.

-So this this doesn't surprise these things are smart.
+So this doesn't surprise you.

 They're not outsmarting the engineers.

-It's j it's just breathtaking to uh to behold.
+It's just breathtaking to behold.

 Rubber bullets, bad music.

-If it upsets a terrorist, it would certainly upset maybe it was a Dixie Chicks.
+If it upsets a terrorist, it would certainly upset maybe it was a Dixie chicks.

 We ought to play the Dixie chicks and just scream them real loud.

-Peggy, Sun City uh Center, Florida.
+Peggy, Sun City Center, Florida, welcome to the EIB Network.

 Hi.